snymrova/omd-webapp/docs/Guides/structured-walk.md

 4. **Supports Rest and Recovery:**
    - Ending the walk with a period of calmness and a relaxing activity like chewing on a natural bone allows your dog to transition smoothly from physical exertion to rest.
 This not only helps in calming them down but also encourages a healthy routine of activity followed by relaxation.

-## Tips for Success

-- **Stay Calm and Consistent:** Your dog takes cues from your behavior.
-If you remain calm and assertive during the walks, your dog is more likely to mirror that behavior.
-- **Be Patient:** It might take a few days for your dog to adjust to this new routine.
-Consistency is

 ## 6 Structured Walk Ideas for Your Dog

 ### 1. **Interval Walking**